Azure/azure-signalr-bench/SignalRServiceBenchmarkPlugin/readme.md

 Evaluating the performance of Azure SignalR Service is the initial requirement for this benchmark.
 Meanwhile, there are some users of Azure SignalR Service who also want to compare the performance of Azure-SignalR with other products, therefore, they want to understand how to develop a customized stress test.
 This benchmark can be taken as a reference.

+<a name="Overview"></a>

 #### Overview
 The methodology used by this benchmark is to find the maximum message sending with a critieria that 99% of messages' end to end latency is less than 1s.
 Let us take 'send to client' as an example.
 First, SignalR client connect to Auzre SignalR Service at the same speed.
 After all clients connected, for example, 1000 clients to SignalR service, those 1000 clients can send message to each other.
 For SendToClient, the benchmark firstly randomly selects a series of clients, for example, 500 as the target clients, which means there are 500 concurrent message sending to those clients every second.
 If 500 x 99% message's latency is less than 1 second after running a specified duration, the benchmark selects more targets to allow more batch message sending.
 While sending, the benchmark collect statistics of messages' latency and connections' status per second.
 As the concurrent message sending increases, there are two results: either all clients send message each other, or the critieria (99% messages' latency less than 1 second) cannot be met.
 The benchmark will stop. at the end of the benchmark, user can get benchmark statistics.
-See [Usage Section](# Usage) for more detail.
+See [Usage Section](#Usage) for more detail.

 The benchmark is designed to be [master-slave mode](https://github.com/Azure/azure-signalr-bench/wiki/Architecture).
 One master controls one/many slave(s).
 Master node assigns SignalR clients randomly to every slaves nodes, and assigns benchmark tasks to every slave node, and slave node is responsible to connect SignalR service, send message, collect message latency and report it to master node.
-In case user has a highly stress test, an [automation tool](# Automation Tool For Multiple Nodes) for controlling master node slave(s) node and app server node(s) is also included.
+In case user has a highly stress test, an [automation tool](#Automation) for controlling master node slave(s) node and app server node(s) is also included.

 Since Azure SignalR requires developer or user to define a hub to receive message, this benchmark depends on a [customized App Server](https://github.com/Azure/azure-signalr-bench/tree/master/SignalRServiceBenchmarkPlugin/utils/AppServer) which is also included.